 Additionally, we must efficiently pump out helium that makes it out of the 4 K stage, as it no longer experiences cryo-pumping.
 If this helium is trapped between the beam box layers and the vacuum chamber, it can collide with and attenuate the molecular beam.
 Therefore, we installed an additional 70 L/s turbo pump on the front plate of our 300 K stage.
 This turbo has the added benefit of preventing back-flow into the vacuum chamber when cryo-pumping is active.
 Prior to the installation of this turbo, the vacuum chamber was pumped on with a dry scroll pump13.
 Because cryo-pumping is extremely effective at pulling vacuum, the scroll was exposed to a very low vacuum, and was unable to maintain the compression ratio with the exhaust at atmosphere.
 Air would back-flow through the scroll pump into the vacuum, causing ice to form on our windows.
-Installing a turbo, backed by the scroll pump, directly on the source, solved this problem, as the turbo can maintain the compression ratio between the cryo-pumped chamber and the scroll inlet.
+Installing a turbo, backed the incident Helium adsorbs to the cryogenic surface [194], and can later be desorbed with a non-trivial angular distribution [194].